 There is no financial cost to participate.

-Step 2: You will receive a phone call within 48 hours to set up a personal assessment with Bob Cameron, Director of RE/ACT Windsor to review the application, answer any questions, and receive details about the program including location and timeframe.
+Step 2: You will receive a phone call within 48 hours to set up a personal assessment with Bob Cameron, RE/ACT Windsor-Essex director (face to face or on Zoom) to review the application, answer any questions, and basic details about the program itself (including location and timeframe).

 Step 3: Attend the next Monday Morning Orientation Session from 8:30am to 9:30am.

-For more information about the process, contact Bob Cameron, Director of RE/ACT Windsor at [email protected] or text/phone 519-903-7629.
+For more information about the process, contact Bob Cameron, Director of RE/ACT Windsor at 519-903-7629 (text or phone), or through [email protected].

 Healing is possible.
 Freedom can be found.
 Even the most complex trauma can be faced, understood, and thriving can come from recovery sought in a cohort model.